Musical Life Competition

 About Musical Life Competition

-An International Competition for piano and strings (solo and ensemble) for serious aspiring musicians ages 18 and under.
+An International Competition for piano and strings (solo and ensemble) for dedicated aspiring musicians ages 18 and under.
 Winners receive significant recognition and performance opportunities at world famous concert halls in New York City: First Place winners are invited to perform at Weill Recital Hall at Carnegie Hall, Second Place Winners at Merkin Concert Hall at the Kaufman Center, and Third Place winners receive recognition through the Musical Life Foundation website and a digital certificate.
 All participants get the opportunity to audition live before a distinguished jury and receive written constructive feedback – providing valuable guidance for artistic growth, regardless of placement.
-For young committed musicians, the experience offers both written insight from accomplished music professionals and the opportunity to perform at the highest level.
+For young musicians, the experience offers both written insight from accomplished music professionals and the opportunity to perform at the highest level.

 2026 Season Dates